 It's a shame, because Mobile HDR really does make a massive difference to shows, especially in the darker scenes.
 It's available on the higher-resolution iPhone X, iPhone XS and iPhone XS Max OLED screens, giving you another possible reason to pay for Apple's premium upgrades.

 The dual speakers on the iPhone 8 Plus are also upgraded over the previous model – we've tested them on a decibel meter, and they are indeed louder.

 Apple is claiming the new phone is 25% louder, and in our blind testing alongside the iPhone 7 Plus and Samsung Galaxy Note 8 the new version was clearly the loudest phone.

-While the upgrade year on year isn’t hugely marked the quality of the speaker output is rich enough though, and the sound fills a wider space than the mono sound on the bottom of the Galaxy Note 8 – it’s another refinement on the new iPhone.
+While the upgrade year-on-year isn't hugely marked, the quality of the speaker output is rich enough though, and the sound fills a wider space than the mono sound on the bottom of the Galaxy Note 8 – it's another refinement on the iPhone 8 Plus.

 New AR effects

 - AR works just as well on the iPhone 7 Plus